Fluffy Cinnamon Rolls: Softest Cinnamon Rolls Ever! | The Woks of Life

 When the buns are done baking, remove from the oven.
 Drizzle icing evenly over the buns as desired.

 Serve these immediately!!!
 They’re best fresh out of the oven.
-The next day, they can be warmed up in the microwave for about 20-30 seconds to make them fluffy, warm and tender.
+The next day, they can be warmed up in the microwave for about 20-30 seconds to make them warm and as tender as they were fresh out of the oven.

 Make-Ahead Tip!